Error-Minimizing Measurements in Postselected One-Shot Symmetric Quantum State Discrimination and Acceptance as a Performance Metric: Case: and do not have the same support i.e.

 \item If $\Lambda\in \mathcal{E}_s^3(\rho,\sigma)$, then $\ds \Lr=\frac{c_3c_r\psi_{\rho}}{\tr\lr{\psi_{\rho}\rho}}, \Ls=\frac{c_3(1-c_r)\psi_{\sigma}}{\tr\lr{\psi_{\sigma}\sigma}},\psi_\rho\in\mathcal{P}(\I-\Pi_\sigma),\psi_\sigma\in\mathcal{P}(\I-\Pi_\rho)$ and so

 \end{itemize} \end{proof} \end{theorem}

-Now, we maximize the acceptance over the the set $\mathcal{E}\left(\rho,\sigma,p\right)$.
-To do so, we maximize the expression obtained in Theorem \ref{thm: notSymmetricAcceptance} with respect the parameters.
-The maximum acceptance expression is derived in the following theorem.
+Now, we maximize the acceptance over the set $\mathcal{E}\left(\rho,\sigma,p\right)$.
+To do so, we maximize the expression obtained in Theorem \ref{thm: notSymmetricAcceptance} with respect to the parameters.
+The maximum acceptance expression is stated in the following theorem.